CallumDennisIE/mobile-physio/README.md

 ***
 ### Contact Page:
-This page is split between two elemtns, the clinic information card and the form card.
+This page is split between two elements, the clinic information card and the form card.

 <details>
 <summary>Click for Image: Contact Page - Desktop</summary>